IBN12/odin-hashmap/README.md

 Collisions should be avoided, if possible.
 A Collision occurs when two different keys generate the exact same hash code.
 Because they have the same hash code, they will land in the same bucket.
-There are many hash functions and specialized techniques that can help prevent collisions, but none are perfect which means collisions still find a way at creeping in.
+There are many hash functions and specialized techniques that can help prevent collisions, but none are perfect, which means collisions still find a way to creep in.
 However, for this project, if a key already exists, then the old value is overwritten and updated with the new value.

 ## Hash Function